quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Note:

 : In some cases, the length fields are also explicitly reflected inside of packet headers.
-For example, the QUIC STREAM frame has a "length" field indicating its payload size.
-Similarly, the QUIC Long Header has a "length" field which is equal to the payload length plus the packet number length.
+For example, the QUIC STREAM frame has a `length` field indicating its payload size.
+Similarly, the QUIC Long Header has a `length` field which is equal to the payload length plus the packet number length.
 In these cases, those fields are intentionally preserved in the event definitions.
 Even though this can lead to duplicate data when the full RawInfo is logged, it allows a more direct mapping of